Stoke City have reportedly opened talks with Alex Oxlade-Chamberlain’s agent over a possible £25 million summer move.

 The Austrian’s departure means the club are in need of an attacking midfielder, and view the Arsenal star as the perfect replacement.

-There is also some confidence they could be able to tempt the Ox to the Bet365, with the promise of regular football.
+There is also some confidence they could be able to tempt the Ox, with the promise of regular football.

 The England international is into the last year of his contract at Arsenal, which has led to speculation he could choose to leave.